jandrob74/TheMovieMaven/README.md

 This page lists the top 10 highest grossing films worldwide.
 It gives a description of each film along with a trailer.

-To view this project, lick on the green button labeled "Clone or download".
+To view this project, click on the green button labeled "Clone or download".

 In the project folder, open the index.html file in your favorite web browser

-This project hits all required requirement.
+This project hits all required requirements.

 1. This project is fully responsive.
 I tested it on multiple browsers on multiple computers.
 There is a responsive newsletter signup popup that is visible on large screens, but it does not show on smaller screens.
 The navigation menu turns to a hamburger menu on smaller devices.
 2. The project has more than 3 custom-written CSS selectors/rules.